Aask08/travel-blog-aas_Udacity-_Deploy-Static-Website-on-AWS/README.md

 # Deploy Static Website on AWS
-This is one of the project in Udacity Cloud DevOps Engineer Nanodegree.
+This is one of the project in Udacity-_Deploy-Static-Website-on-AWS.

 ## Link of site -- https://dg2srbe4u92g0.cloudfront.net/
 ## Project Overview